raul-freitas/IR_nanospectroscopy_workflows/README.md

-# Orange workflows for s-SNOM data processing
+# Orange workflows for s-SNOM nanospectroscopy data processing

 In this repository you find Orange workflows for processing s-SNOM data.
 An example dataset including point spectra, spectral linescan and hyperspectral data is provided for educational purposes.
 All data provided was measured at a synchrotron light source and are a courtesy of Feres *et al.* [1].